ButterflyMoE: Compression-Scalable Ternary Experts via Structured Butterfly Orbits: Conclusion

 \section{Conclusion}

-ButterflyMoE achieves sub-linear memory scaling in MoE architectures through parameterization of experts as orbital transformations of a shared ternary substrate.
-This achieves a 150$\times$ compression at 256 experts while maintaing accuracy.
+ButterflyMoE dramatically reduces the per-expert memory cost in MoE architectures from $\mathcal{O}(d^2)$ to $\mathcal{O}(d \log d)$ through parameterization of experts as orbital transformations of a shared ternary substrate.
+This method asymptotically yields up to 150$\times$ compression at 256 experts.
 Learned per expert rotations enable quantization which suppress activation outliers, a problem that static rotation methods could not solve

-ButterflyMoE enables deployment scenarios which were previously infeasible.
-64-expert models fit in 1.9 MB, supporting 10,540 experts on a 4GB Jetson Nano vs 819 for standard MoE.
-For edge devices with a memory budget, sub-linear scaling is not an optimization but a requirement.
+ButterflyMoE reduces the memory bottleneck, enabling exploration of deployment scenarios at scale.
+64-experts can theoretically fit in 1.9 MB and 256 experts can fit in 6.82 MB showing massive memory gains.
+While empirical on-device profiling is left to future work, our theoretical roofline analysis confirms that this memory reduction fundamentally alters the execution regime on representative edge processors whereas Standard MoE is still memory bound on edge processors.
+For edge devices with a memory budget, reducing per-expert cost by a factor of $\frac{d}{\log d}$ is not an optimization but a requirement.

-Inference is slower than dense baselines(upto 48.9$\times$ on T4 GPUs without kernel support).
-Ablations show 2 layer variations recover 2.5$\times$ speedup.
-Another key limitaion is our experiments focused on small scale models due to hardware constraints.
-Scaling to billion parameter regimes and interpreting rotations remain open questions.

-Instead of treating experts as independent parameter sets, ButterflyMoE imposes a geometric structure that avoids the linear memory barrier of sparse architectures.
-This positions group-orbit representations as a mechanism for extreme compression without expert collapse.
+A key limitation of our current evaluation is the scale of the models, which is constrained by our available hardware, a single Tesla T4.
+Our experiments serve as a proof of concept for the orbital parameterization mechanism rather than a demonstration of production-scale training.
+Future work will focus on two critical extensions:scaling to wider architectures with 64-128 experts to study routing granularity and moving our theoretical roof line model to perform empirical on-device profiling on edge processors to quantify real-world energy and latency improvements.
+The entire code would be released upon acceptance.